 Since 1930, the Boy Scouts of America has helped younger boys through Cub Scouting.
-It is a year-round family program designed for boys who are in the first grade through fifth grade (or 7 – 10 years of age).
+It is a year-round family program designed for boys who are in kindergarten through fifth grade (or 7 – 10 years of age).
 Parents, leaders, and organizations work together to achieve the purposes of Cub Scouting.
 We have provided some basic information here, but you can also visit Scouting.org for more information.

 Purposes of Cub Scouting

 The Cub Scouting program has 10 purposes related to the overall mission of the Boy Scouts of America—to build character, learn citizenship, and develop personal fitness:

 How often do we meet?